hantsy/jakartaee8-starter-boilerplate/docs/03run-openliberty-mvn.md

-# Deploying and Running apps on OpenLiberty Server using Liberty Maven plugin
+# Deploying applications to OpenLiberty Server using Liberty Maven plugin

 OpenLiberty provides an official maven plugin for application deployment.